coverclock/com-diag-diminuto/README.md

 ## Feature Deprecations

+### Pin

 The Pin feature, which makes it easy to manipulate General Purpose Input/Output (GPIO) pins, uses the deprecated Linux sysfs ABI.
 You can expect this feature to build, and even pass unit testing (which does not use hardware or the actual Linux ABI),  but not work in later Linux-based platforms.
 The Line feature replaces Pin, uses the newer ioctl ABI, and necessarily has a different API.
-The Line feature will not build on older Linux platforms because the required header file will be missing.
+The Line feature will not build on older Linux platforms because the required header file ```linux/gpio.h``` will be missing.
+On the Raspberry Pi OS image I used on my Raspberry Pi 5, based on Debian "bookworm", the old sysfs ABI seems to exist, but it doesn't work for me using the same Pin code I've used for years on prior releases.

 ## Build Warnings